me13foundation/monorepo/docs/architectural_review.md

 - ✅ Configuration is strict (`disallow_any_expr = true`)
 - ❌ **Domain layer uses `Any`**: Found in `src/domain/events/`, `src/domain/services/source_plugins/`, `src/domain/transform/`, `src/domain/validation/`
 - ❌ **Type definitions use `Any`**: `src/type_definitions/domain.py:20` has `typing.Any` in `DomainOperationResult`
-- ⚠️ Module overrides disable strict checking for Dash (acceptable for UI layer)
+- ⚠️ Module overrides existed for Dash-specific code (now retired)

 **Compliance**: 60% - Configuration is strict but domain code doesn't comply